scribe-security/docs/docs/integrating-scribe/ci-integrations/github/github-actions/action-slsa.md

 </details>

 <details>
-  <summary> Save provenance statement as artifact (SLSA  depricated) </summary>
+  <summary> Save provenance statement as artifact </summary>

-Using action `OUTPUT_PATH` output argument you can access the generated SLSA provenance statement and store it as an artifact. **Mikey - Why is this deprecated??
-What does this add to the previous example?**
+Using action `OUTPUT_PATH` output argument you can access the generated SLSA provenance statement and store it as an artifact.

 > Use action `output-file: <my_custom_path>` input argument to set a custom output path.